joshleejosh/jltwbots/uniparty/README.md

 ## uniparty.uploader – Upload PNGs to server

+* Rsync PNGs up to a server.
+* Delete uploaded PNGs.
+* Move SVGs to an archive directory.

 ## uniparty.bot – Post PNGs to Twitter

-* Pick a PNG out of the directory.
+* Pick a random PNG out of the directory.
 * Post it!
 * Delete the PNG.